 and True Blue Femininity

-- In Breaking Dawn Part 1 of the Twilight Saga, Bella ends up being a virgin on her wedding day only because Edward was too gentlemenly to have sex with her before they're married.
+- In Breaking Dawn Part 1 of the Twilight Saga, Bella is a virgin on her wedding day only because Edward was too gentlemenly to have sex with her before they're married.

 - In Gilmore Girls Lane Kim planned on having sex but when she had the opportunity she surprised herself by saying, "Oh, well, I have to wait until I get married," because the morals her Seventh Day Adventist mother taught her had stuck.
 She was afraid that she might never get married and have sex but she did.